-Despite the solid moments, great performances and mostly competent structures on offer, this new album feels like it’s caught in limbo between three different points.
-Trapped between the band towing the “company line” of their expected anthemic metalcore sound; of Sylosis frontman Josh Middleton (who has put Sylosis on hold for now) joining as full-time guitarist alongside Adam Christianson and acting as a producer to fine-tune riffs rather than properly adding his own influence; and of drummer Dan Searle now debuting as this band’s core songwriter now.
+Despite the solid moments, great performances and mostly competent structures, this new album feels like it’s caught in limbo between three different points.
+Trapped between them towing the “company line” of their expected anthemic metalcore sound; of Sylosis frontman Josh Middleton (who has put Sylosis on hold for this) joining as full-time guitarist alongside Adam Christianson and acting as a producer to fine-tune riffs rather than adding his own influence; and of drummer Dan Searle now debuting as this band’s core songwriter now.

 Which all brings me to another point about ‘Holy Hell‘.
 Architects are undoubtedly protecting, honouring and continuing the sound that Tom helped to cultivate; the legacy that he’s left behind as not just a guitarist and songwriter, but as an artist and as a man too.
 Which is perfectly fine, noble even.
 No one would’ve blamed the band for ending or going on hiatus back in 2016, but they persisted, and that determination cannot be understated.
 He was one of the best songwriters modern heavy music had.
 And it’s clear that the band have also learnt so much from not just the songwriting Tom utilised, but from engineers Henrik Udd and Fredrik Nordström as well.
-As this album’s production – self-produced by Josh and the band – is as clean, as clear and as smooth as you’d expect from the English band.
-(Namely with Alex Dean’s bass tone being wickedly sharp, cutting harder than ever before and I’m so grateful for that – he’s an often over-looked musical contribution to this band).
-Yet that’s also kinda funny, as that’s what sums up ‘Holy Hell‘ completely: expect the expected.
+As this album’s production – self-produced by Josh and the band – is as clean and as smooth as you’d expect from the English band.
+(Namely with Alex Dean’s bass tone being wickedly sharp, cutting harder than ever before and I’m so grateful for that; he’s an often over-looked musical contribution).
+But that’s also funny, as that’s what sums up ‘Holy Hell‘ completely: just expect the expected.

 Over the last couple of years, Architects have played their biggest and best shows.
 Ain’t no one disputing that.
-There’s that (now hard-to-watch) scene in the One Hundred Days DVD where Tom speaks about how it was pretty disheartening to see many of their peers shoot past them in success and popularity (A Day To Remember, Parkway Drive, Bring Me The Horizon) while they grinded hard but grew no bigger.
-Yet it was with LF//LT that the band finally pushed past that ceiling, breaking into a new level of success.
-And from there, they’ve gone from strength to strength with their tours and live shows.
-Their Alexandra Palace show from earlier this year is undeniable proof of this!
-Which is why these new songs fit so deep into the mould of that ‘anthemic metalcore’ brand; Architects creating eerily similar songs to other pieces of theirs that they’ve seen work wonders when performed live.
-Whether at headline shows or during festival sets, anywhere around the world.
-Honestly, I can’t really blame them for that.
-A lot of these new songs seem solely meant to fill arenas and stadiums.
-And that’s where they’ll most likely shine the best.
-For just as a mate said to me the other week, “When Architects come back to Australia, they’ll be playing the Horden Pavillion, not The Metro“.
+There’s that (now hard-to-watch) scene in the One Hundred Days DVD where Tom speaks about how it was disheartening to see their peers shoot past them in success and popularity (A Day To Remember, Parkway Drive, Bring Me The Horizon) while they grinded but grew no bigger.
+Yet it was with LF//LT that they finally surpassed that ceiling, breaking into a new level of success.
+From there, they’ve gone from strength to strength with their tours and live shows.
+Their Alexandra Palace show from earlier in 2018 is undeniable proof of this.
+Which is why this material fits so deep into the mould of that ‘anthemic metalcore’ brand; Architects creating eerily similar songs to past pieces they’ve seen work wonders when performed live.
+Whether at headline shows or festival sets, anywhere around the world.
+Honestly, I can’t blame them for that.
+A lot of these songs seem meant to fill arenas and stadiums.
+And that’s where they’ll most likely shine best.
+For just as a mate said to me last week, “When Architects come back to Australia, they’ll be playing the Horden Pavillion, not The Metro“.

-Yet on-record, some tracks here just fall flat; they do nothing for me.
+Yet on-record, some tracks just fall flat; they do nothing for me.
 They’re just more of the same old, with underwhelming forms that do not go anywhere.
 ‘Royal Beggars‘ and ‘Modern Misery‘ being the absolute worst offenders of this.
 It seriously doesn’t get any more vanilla or safer than this pair.
 Architects, across their whole career, have made me feel something with their music.
-From the mathy, tech-metalcore days of ‘Hollow Crown‘ and earlier, the lighter, catchier and more melodic post-hardcore sounds of ‘The Here And Now‘, to ‘Daybreaker‘ and onwards.
+From the mathy, tech-metalcore days of ‘Hollow Crown‘, the catchier and melodic post-hardcore sounds of ‘The Here And Now‘, to ‘Daybreaker‘ and onwards.
 But these two cuts, in particular, leave me hollow; totally indifferent.
-And maybe that’s worse than them being out-right bad.
-(Also, with ‘Modern Misery‘ and it’s music video, the band apply their hyper-emotional state to this commentary of worldly issues in the vapid digital age and it just feels so forced and preachy).
+And maybe that’s worse than them being out-right bad?
+(With ‘Modern Misery‘ and it’s video, they apply their hyper-emotional state to this commentary of worldly issues in a vapid digital age, but it just feels so forced and preachy).

-However, for all of my criticisms here, ‘Holy Hell‘ still works; it’s still got some great songs held within it.
-For one, ‘Hereafter’ is a great track, and was a brilliant first glimpse into this album as a lead single, even if it’s a generic song for what Architects can do.
-Across the record, the band’s low-tuned drop riffs are still absolutely fuckin’ monstrous, with Adam riffing hard and Josh’s main input being a crunchier, “metal” tone as opposed to a ‘metalcore’ one, to really split hairs.
-Though this does make the melodic-metal lead work on ‘Mortal After All‘, ‘Dying To Heal‘, and ‘Death Is Not Defeat‘ hit that much harder; being the best aspects of these songs too.
-Plus, the rhythmic flow guided by Dan behind the kit for so many of these songs is not only air-tight but quite angular too, creating real momentum as a result.
-Clearly evident by ‘Damnation‘, ‘Dying To Heal‘, and the song, ‘Holy Hell‘ – all solid tunes.
+For all of my criticisms here, ‘Holy Hell‘ still works; it’s still got some great songs.
+For one, ‘Hereafter’ is a wicked track, a brilliant first glimpse into this album as a lead single.
+Even if it’s a generic song for what Architects can do.
+Across the record, the band’s low-tuned drop riffs are still fuckin’ monstrous, with Adam riffing hard and Josh’s main input being a crunchier, “metal” tone as opposed to a ‘metalcore’ one.
+And this does make the melodic-metal lead work on ‘Mortal After All‘, ‘Dying To Heal‘, and ‘Death Is Not Defeat‘ hit that much harder.
+Plus, the rhythmic flow guided by Dan behind the kit is not only air-tight but angular too, creating real momentum as a result.
+Clearly evident by ‘Damnation‘, ‘Dying To Heal‘, and the titular ‘Holy Hell‘ – all solid tunes.

-‘A Wasted Hymn’ truly feels like the final step for the album’s pacing, like the curtain call has finally been given and the bows must now be taken.
-It has one clear message to share in the band’s moment of pain: “all is not lost”; a final call for hope and love to pervade.
-This is also one of the finest Architects songs to date; showing the kind of raw power and pure emotion that I yearned for other various moments of this record to display.
+‘A Wasted Hymn’ properly feels like the final step for the album’s pacing, like the curtain call has finally been given and bows must be taken.
+It has one clear message to share in the band’s moment of pain: “all is not lost”.
+A final call for hope and love to pervade.
+This is also one of the finest Architects songs of the lot; showing the pure power and raw emotion that I yearned from other moments on this record.
 The smoothed-out, reverberant melodic guitars, the powerful undercurrent of chugging bass and affected guitar loops, along with Sam’s heart-wrenching singing make it so goddamn palpable.
 Just like ‘Memento Mori’ and ‘Unbeliever’, this is one of the best closing songs Architects have ever written; an awe-inspiring comment on impermanence, mortality, sin and preservation.
-This final hymn was absolutely not wasted in its expression nor its creation, and the album is better off with its inclusion.
-(This is also where the name of the band’s new doco, Holy Ghost, derives its title from; an incredible watch, by the way).
+This final hymn was absolutely not wasted in its expression nor its creation!
+(This is also where the name of the band’s doco, Holy Ghost, derives its title from; an incredible watch, by the way).

 ‘Holy Hell’ is, and I cannot stress this enough, a good record.
 It’s a fine record.
 It’s not a bad album.
 However, it’s most certainly not the sheer peak that Architects’ last two records were and still are.
 Lyrically and thematically speaking, for the most part, this will be the most important Architects record due to the context of where this band now finds themselves in their career following Tom Searle’s death.
 However, musically speaking and in terms of their songwriting formula, there’s nothing all that fresh here; just more of the same with most songs working quite well but a couple falling damned short.
 Holding things back as a result.
 And that pains me to say that as a fan – I even edited this review while wearing my white-floral Architects shirt too.
 This is all absolutely a transitional state for the band, and that’s totally understandable.
 Yet, in my mind, the sad thing is that simply because of what this band went through and because of their name now in metalcore and heavy music, this album will be heralded as AOTY by scores of reviewers and fans.
 And that’s fine, people are allowed to think whatever they want; we all have that right.
 But let’s not kid ourselves and let’s call a spade a spade, shall we?
 For this is just more Architects.
 Lighting rarely ever strikes twice in music, but a third time was never going to happen.